coppercash/Anna/README.md

 A classic application structure, which contains master & detail view controller navigated within a navigation controller, may look like this:

 ```
-MyAppDelegate/
+AppDelegate/
-├── Anna.Analyzer("app")/
+├── Anna.RootAnalyzer/
 └── UIWindow/
     └── UINavigationController/
-        ├── MyHomeViewController/
+        ├── MasterViewController/
-        │   ├── Anna.Analyzer("home")/
+        │   ├── Anna.Analyzer("master")/
-        │   └── MyTableView/
+        │   └── UITableView/
         │       ├── Anna.Analyzer("table")/
-        │       └── MyDetailTableViewCell/
+        │       └── TableViewCell/
         │           └── Anna.Analyzer("cell", #)/
-        └── MyDetailViewController/
+        └── DetailViewController/
             ├── Anna.Analyzer("detail")/
-            └── MyButton/
+            └── UIButton/
                 └── Anna.Analyzer("button")/
 ```

 We can notice that some `Node`s in the tree above have a `Analyzer` as instance member.
-With the names given to the analyzers, in **Anna.Core**, this tree results in another tree which is slightly different:
+With the names given to the `Analyzer`s, in **Anna.Core**, this tree results in another tree which is slightly different:

 ```
-app/
+/
-└── home/
+└── master/
     └── table/
         └── cell/
             └── delail/
                 └── button/
 ```

-The major different starts from `Node` **detail** which belongs to the `MyDetailViewController`.
+The major different starts from `Node` **detail** which belongs to the `DetailViewController`.
-In the **Responder Chain** provided by `UIKit`, the next responder (parent in the tree) of `MyDetailViewController`, is the `UINavigationController`.
+In the **Responder Chain** provided by `UIKit`, the next responder (parent in the tree) of `DetailViewController`, is the `UINavigationController`.
 However, in **Anna.Core**, the parent of **detail** is **cell**, which means that user's focus moves from the **cell** to the **detail**.
-This behavior is because, from the aspect of analytics, the useful information for every single view usually belongs to the views user paid attention on before.
+This behavior is because, from the aspect of analytics, the useful information for every single view usually belongs to the views that user paid attention on before.
 Thus, in **Anna.Core** every path from the root to a `Node` is actually a **Focus Path**.

 ### Analyzer

-`Analyzer`s are interface for objects to record events on and perform other interactions `Node`s in **Anna.Core**.
+`Analyzer`s are interface for objects to record events on and perform other interactions with `Node`s in **Anna.Core**.

 #### Super-Sub Analyzer & Parent-Child Node

 In most cases, an `Analyzer` has a name to identify a keyed relationship between the `Node` it binds and the `Node`'s parent.
 The name is usually given by its super `Analyzer`.
-However, sometimes, a super `Analyzer` doesn't have direct access to its sub `Analyzer`s, in this case a **standalone** name works as well.
+However, sometimes, a `Analyzer`'s super `Analyzer` doesn't have direct access to it, in this case a **standalone** name works as well.

 An array of sub `Analyzer`s are given indexes respectively to represent indexed relationships.